xlwings/xlwings/README.rst

 xltrail
 -------

-The Excel add-in is version controlled with [xltrail](https://www.xltrail.com).
-You can see the diffs on https://demo.xltrail.com by logging in with `demo` both for username and password.
+The Excel add-in is version controlled with `xltrail <https://www.xltrail.com>`_.
+You can see the diffs on https://demo.xltrail.com by logging in with ``demo`` both for username and password.